How the adoption of feature toggles correlates with branch merges and defects in open-source projects?

 As previously discussed, RQ3 analyzes the number of defects and the time required to fix them before and after the adoption of feature toggles.
 Thus, analogously to the previous research question, the corpus for this question should only contain projects with enough commits (before and after) to allow at least one issue or pull request classified as a defect.

-Aiming at finding such commit threshold, we first selected from $C_{Cleaned}$ all projects that have at least one issue or pull request classified as a defect and created $C_{Defect}$, with 163 projects in total.
+Aiming at finding such commit threshold, we first selected from $C_{RQ1}$ all projects that have at least one issue or pull request classified as a defect.
+This includes 163 projects in total.
 Then, we calculated the average number of commits per defect for each project.
 Figure~\ref{fig:fig3} shows the distribution of commits per defect.
 The upper limit of the boxplot is 132 commits per defect.
 The interpretation of such threshold is that all projects with at least 132 commits, except outliers, have at least 1 reported defect.

-Finally, we applied this threshold on $C_{Defect}$ to select projects with at least 132 commits before and 132 commits after the adoption of feature toggles.
-As a result, we created a new corpus for RQ3 (particularly for sub-questions RQ3.1 and RQ3.3), named $C_{RQ3.1 \& RQ3.3}$, with 79 projects, as shown in Table~\ref{tbl:tbl5}.
+Finally, we applied this threshold to select projects with at least one reported defect that have at least 132 commits before and 132 commits after the adoption of feature toggles.
+This guarantees that any selected project has enough commits to be representative.
+As a result of this filter, we created a new corpus for RQ3, named $C_{RQ3}$, with 79 projects, as shown in Table~\ref{tbl:tbl5}.

-In RQ3.2, we contrast the average time to fix a defect before and after the adoption of feature toggles.
-Therefore, we had to create a particular corpus derived from $C_{RQ3.1 \& RQ3.3}$, which guarantees at least one defect before and one defect after the adoption of feature toggles.
-We named this corpus as $ C_{RQ3.2}$, and it has 50 projects.